-38.Smoking
+39. Smoking

-Smoking is not allowed on school premises.
+Smoking is not allowed on school premises; this includes the use of e-cigarettes and vapes.

-39.Stress Management
+40. Stress Management

 Staff will be aware of the symptoms of stress, including sleeping problems, dietary problems, mood swings, feeling lethargic, fatigue, emotional problems, chest pains and elevated heart rate, lack of focus, inability to concentrate and increased sweating.